mach-composer/mach-composer-cli/docs/src/tutorial/azure/step-3-setup-azure.md

 2. Storage account for function app code packages
 3. Registered providers needed for various services

-This section will demonstrate how to setup Azure using Terraform.
+This section will demonstrate how to set up Azure using Terraform.

 ## 1. Prepare